 After the holiday season many of us find our pants fitting a little tighter and our bellies looking a little rounder.
 The holidays are an amazing time filled with family, fun, friends and of course food (especially the kind that we try to avoid all the other times of the year).
-Once the holidays are over and reality kicks back in we can take a step back and work harder to avoid overeating.
-Start fresh as you leave behind the holidays and the emotions that they bring.
+Emotions and eating can be connected, making it difficult to avoid overeating during emotional times.
+Either good or bad emotions can contribute to emotional eating.

 Food and feelings go together.
 We tend to link food with enjoyment, affection, and nurturing.
 Food is usually part of emotion-filled events, either happy or unhappy ones.
 Eating for comfort is a common behavior that comes from a deep connection within us.
-Some people eat in response to emotions rather than hunger.
+However, many people eat in response to emotions rather than hunger.
 If you are overweight, ask yourself if emotional eating is an issue for you.

 Learn how to eat healthier to improve your well-being and your mood.
 Recognize and avoid any “triggers” you have.
 A trigger food can set off a “binge” of eating, no matter what your mood is.
 Examples include ice cream, cookies, nuts, potato chips.

 We often respond to the sight of food with the impulse to devour it – whether or not we are actually hungry.
-We miss the subtle feelings of fullness if we don’t slow down to finish chewing and swallowing before we pick up the next bite.
+We miss the subtle feelings of hunger and fullness if we don’t slow down to finish chewing and swallowing before we pick up the next bite.
 It takes 20 minutes for your body to signal its fullness.
 By eating fast, you are likely to overeat.

 Blog #9 by Mary B. Knutson of Health Vista, Inc.